Skip to main content

 Exams and tests

-During follow-up visits, your doctors will ask about symptoms, examine you, and may order blood tests.
-They will continue to watch for signs of infection or progression to leukemia, as well as for short-term and long-term side effects of treatment.
+During follow-up visits, your doctors will ask you about symptoms, examine you, and will probably order blood tests.
+They will continue to watch for signs of infection or bleeding, possible progression of the MDS to leukemia, as well as short-term and long-term side effects of treatment.
 This is a good time for you to ask your health care team any questions you need answered and to discuss any concerns you might have.

 Almost any cancer treatment can have side effects.
-Some may not last long, but others can be permanent.
+Some might not last long, but others might.
 Don’t hesitate to tell your care team about any symptoms or side effects that bother you so they can help you manage them.

 Keeping health insurance and copies of your medical records